MemDLM: Memory-Enhanced DLM Training: Experiments

-\paragraph{Adaptation scope.} We also study where the inner-loop updates should be applied. \Cref{fig:adapt_scope_analysis} compares several adaptation scopes on the LLaDA-MoE backbone, again evaluated on BABILong-1K.
-A striking phenomenon is that stronger inner-loop optimization does not necessarily imply better downstream adaptation: full-parameter updates achieve the lowest train loss, yet they underperform a much more restricted FFN-only update.
-Restricting the inner loop to FFN modules in the last $10\%$ of layers yields the best downstream score ($0.684$), outperforming both shallower adaptation ($0.616$ at $5\%$) and broader adaptation ($0.626$ at $25\%$, $0.574$ at $50\%$).
-Updating both FFN and attention modules at the same $10\%$ scope also reduces performance ($0.648$), and using full-parameter adaptation instead of LoRA-style fast weights performs worse as well ($0.602$).
-This suggests that effective Parametric Memory depends not only on adaptation capacity, but also on constraining where the update is written: a moderate, targeted update space appears to preserve more task-useful structure than the most flexible one.
+\paragraph{Adaptation scope.} We also study where the inner-loop updates should be applied. \Cref{fig:adapt_scope_analysis} shows that stronger inner-loop optimization does not necessarily imply better downstream adaptation: full-parameter updates achieve the lowest train loss, yet underperform a much more restricted FFN-only update.
+Restricting the inner loop to FFN modules in the last $10\%$ of layers yields the best BABILong-1K score ($0.684$), outperforming shallower adaptation ($0.616$ at $5\%$), broader adaptation ($0.626$ at $25\%$, $0.574$ at $50\%$), FFN+attention updates at the same $10\%$ scope ($0.648$), and full-parameter adaptation ($0.602$).
+Effective Parametric Memory therefore depends not only on capacity, but also on where the update is written.

-\paragraph{Gradient normalization in the inner loop.} Because the inner loop performs rapid task-local adaptation, its update quality can be sensitive to how gradients are normalized across parameters.
-On the same LLaDA-MoE / BABILong-1K setting used above, local per-parameter gradient normalization with gradient clip $1.0$ achieves the best score ($0.684$), whereas replacing it with global gradient normalization degrades performance to $0.632$.
-Varying the clipping threshold under local normalization shows a weaker effect: clipping at $0.5$ or $2.0$ yields $0.630$ and $0.640$, respectively, while removing clipping entirely still remains competitive at $0.682$.
-These results suggest that the important design choice is the \emph{local} normalization itself, while the exact clipping threshold mainly plays a secondary role.

-\paragraph{Pre-anchor design.} Finally, we investigate the choice of the pre-anchor state $x_{t_{\text{pre}}}$ used by the inner loop.
-In the anchor-consistent setting, the pre-anchor mask ratio is controlled by a pre-anchor scale hyperparameter $s_{\text{pre}}$, which sets the starting ratio as $\min(1, \max(s_{\text{pre}} \cdot t, t))$ for anchor mask ratio $t$.
-Varying this scale shows that the design is meaningful but not overly fragile: a scale of $1.5$ performs best ($0.684$), while nearby values of $1.75$ and $2.0$ remain competitive ($0.674$ and $0.678$).
-In contrast, a smaller scale of $1.25$ performs noticeably worse ($0.624$).
-This pattern suggests that the inner loop benefits from a sufficiently noisier pre-anchor state to expose informative local trajectory structure, but that the method is relatively robust once this noisier regime is reached.